barbazul/1kfa/mod_guide_player.md

 ![Sharpen and Stitch card](images/move_sharpen__stitch.png){ width=2.5inch }

-Non-magical items can be damaged in Deckahedron World.
+Non-magical items can be damaged in 1kFA.
 Usually this happens narratively as the result of a GM move, but it can also be caused by player moves, eg. Armour Mastery.